Anvesh271299/VSD-physical-design/README.md

 Value of X0 at the intersection of horizontal blue line and middle falling waveform = Around 2.2e-09

 #### Lab for Magic and post-layout ngspice simulations
+The below image shows the layout diagram of a function.
+In the layout, the pink color strips are polysilicon strips and bottom of the layout shows the gnd terminal and it has contacts which are used to connect the ground terminal.
 Go to labs, open terminal

 Type below commands